NO EGRETS

 guards the secret of anger.
 Listen carefully as the emu

-says exactly what it means
+says exactly what it means.

-The osprey has lost its way.
+osprey has lost its way.

 The cat has gotten the hyacinth macaw’s tongue.
 In Namibia,